gomathinu/Gomathi-book-my-show/README.md

-The project is building Book m show application with Java, Spring boot, Microservices, with Angular as Frontend.
+The project is building Book my show application with Java, Spring boot, Microservices, with Angular as Frontend.

 To run this project in local, please follow below steps,